Peter Thiel: Facebook

 After the first meeting with Zuckerberg in August 2004, Thiel made a $500,000 angel investment in the startup (then "a three-person dormroom") for a 10.2% stake in the company and joined Facebook's board.
 This was the first outside investment in Facebook and valued the company at $4.9 million.
 He also bought Zuckerberg a car.
 The investment was originally in the form of a convertible note, to be converted to equity if Facebook reached 1.5 million users by the end of 2004.
 Although Facebook narrowly missed the target, Thiel allowed the loan to be converted to equity anyway.
 Thiel said of his investment: "I was comfortable with them pursuing their original vision.
 And it was a very reasonable valuation.
 I thought it was going to be a pretty safe investment."

 Facebook employees reported that Thiel's influence was unusual for a board member who was not also the CEO.
 Some criticized Thiel for pushing his mentee Zuckerberg and the company to the right.
 Zuckerberg credited Thiel with helping him time Facebook's 2007 Series D, which closed before the 2008 financial crisis.

 Facebook's initial public offering was in May 2012, with a market cap of nearly $100 billion ($38 a share), at which time Thiel sold 16.8 million shares for $638 million.
 In August 2012, immediately upon the conclusion of the early investor lock-up period, Thiel sold almost all of his remaining stake for between $19.27 and $20.69 per share, or $395.8 million, for a total of more than $1 billion.
-In 2016, he sold a little under 1 million of his shares for around $100 million.
-In November 2017, he sold another 160,805 shares for $29 million, putting his holdings in Facebook at 59,913 Class A shares.
 As of April 2020, he owned less than 10,000 shares in Facebook.

 On 7 February 2022, Thiel announced he would not stand for re-election to the board of Facebook owner Meta at the 2022 annual stockholders' meeting and would leave after 17 years in order to support pro–Donald Trump candidates in the 2022 United States elections.